Welcome back! Now that you’ve returned from your short-term program experience, you may be asking yourself, “What’s next?”

 Academic and Career

-- Review concentrations: Check to see if your short-term program can apply to your concentration.
-Consider exploring a new concentration such as the Global Business Management concentration.
+- Review concentrations: Check to see if your short-term program can apply to your concentration or consider exploring a new concentration.

 - Consider an additional education abroad experience: Many students who do a short-term program go on to participate in additional academic experiences abroad.
 Consider doing another short-term program (Elective Abroad or International Consulting Experience) or a long-term program (summer, semester, or yearlong).
 Don’t forget to attend Babson Abroad 101 if you are considering a long-term program abroad.